akukla/fiddler-docs/Configure-Fiddler/Tasks/ConfigureForiOS.md

  ![Allow remote computers to connect][1]

+3. Click **Tools > Fiddler Options > HTTPS**.

+4. Click the checkbox by **Decrypt HTTPS traffic**.

-3. Restart Fiddler.
+5. Restart Fiddler.

-4. Ensure your firewall allows incoming connections to the Fiddler process.
+6. Ensure your firewall allows incoming connections to the Fiddler process.

-4. Hover over the **Online indicator** at the far right of the Fiddler toolbar to display the IP addresses assigned to Fiddler's machine.
+7. Hover over the **Online indicator** at the far right of the Fiddler toolbar to display the IP addresses assigned to Fiddler's machine.

  ![Online Tooltip][2]

-5. Verify client iOS device can reach Fiddler by navigating in the browser to **http://FiddlerMachineIP:8888**.
+8. Verify client iOS device can reach Fiddler by navigating in the browser to **http://FiddlerMachineIP:8888**.
 This address should return the **Fiddler Echo Service** page.

-6. For iPhone: Disable the 3g/4g connection.
+9. For iPhone: Disable the 3g/4g connection.

 Set the iOS Device Proxy
 ------------------------